-On August 18, 2020, our Board of Directors authorized a share repurchase program of up to \$20.0 million of Class A common stock through August 18, 2021.
-During the three and nine months ended September 30, 2020, we repurchased 45,148 shares of our Class A common stock at a weighted average price of \$8.75 per share, for a total cost of \$0.4 million.
-Please see "Unregistered Sales of Equity Securities and Use of Proceeds" in Part II of this Form 10-Q.
+We may use cash to repurchase shares of our capital stock.
+During the three months ended June 30, 2020, we repurchased 40,028 shares of Series A Preferred Stock at a weighted-average price of \$26.49 per share (including shares purchased through the tender offer described above in "-Recent Developments"), for a total cost of approximately \$1.0 million.
+Please see "Part II.
+Other Information - Item 2.
+Unregistered Sales of Equity Securities and Use of Proceeds."